 The National Creation Fund’s investment of $160,000 will bring the full creative team together for an extended development period, including additional music, text and choreography workshops.

-The Scott Jones Project is being developed with the assistance of the Canada Council for the Arts, ArtsNL, The City of St. Johns, Nordic Bridges, and the Creation Fund.
+The Scott Jones Project is being developed with the assistance of the Canada Council for the Arts, ArtsNL, the City of St. John's, Nordic Bridges, and with support from the NAC’s National Creation Fund.